-OVERVIEW: Templeton’s grantmaking activities focus heavily on research, but it also makes many grants to science education.
-It likes to support interdisciplinary work and touches on philosophy and spirituality.
-The foundation also supports early-career scholars and is known for its Templeton Prize for spiritual leaders.
+OVERVIEW: Templeton’s grantmaking prioritizes research, but it also makes many grants to science education.
+It seeks interdisciplinary work that touches on philosophy and spirituality.
+The foundation also supports early-career scholars, and it is known for its Templeton Prize for spiritual leaders.

-IP TAKE: This foundation gives lots to science education and research, but only if it syncs with its goal of pursuing what Templeton considers “the big questions.”
-Don't rule Templeton out, but keep in mind that the foundation is looking for something creative that takes on some of the underlying mysteries of the world and that unsolicited inquiries are accepted on a project-by-project basis.
+IP TAKE: This foundation supports basic science research and STEM education, but only if the work aligns with its goal of pursuing what Templeton considers “the big questions.”
+The foundation seeks creative solutions to some of the underlying mysteries of the world.
+Grantseekers should keep in mind that the foundation is looking for something creative to explore some of the underlying mysteries of the world.
+Unsolicited inquiries are accepted on a project-by-project basis.

-Templeton's final core grantmaking area is focused on genetics, and concerns "how major advances in genetics might serve to empower individuals, leading to spiritually beneficial social and cultural changes."
-Several universities and research institutes have received support for genetics research on the preventative and curative sides, as well as investigations into how health is passed down from one generation to the next.
-That said, the foundation is "still in its early stages" in this funding area, does not accept unsolicited proposals for related projects, and has made relatively few genetics grants.
-Yet a significant portion of those grants have come in recent years, and the foundation has stated a desire to have "a broader grant portfolio" going forward.
+Templeton's final grantmaking area related to STEM education is Genetics.
+It concerns "how major advances in genetics might serve to empower individuals, leading to spiritually beneficial social and cultural changes."
+Several universities and research institutions received support for genetics research on the preventative and curative sides, as well as investigations into how health is passed down from one generation to the next.

 The foundation’s grant process is fairly accessible.
 Each year, Templeton offers open grant inquiry periods, which are conducted online.
-Additional information is also available here regarding funding competitions, and details about the foundation’s past giving are laid out in detail in its grants database.
+Additional information is available here regarding funding competitions and details about the foundation’s past grantees are in its grants database.

-The foundation is open to initial inquiries in some project areas only, and states that full proposals are by invitation only after the review of an initial proposal.
-Competition is strong for Templeton grants, but the foundation has a stated desire “to get involved early enough in people’s careers that we can make a big difference in their work and allow them to realize their fullest potential.”
+The foundation accepts initial inquiries only in some project areas, and states that full proposals are by invitation only after the review of an initial proposal.
+Templeton grants are very competitive, but the foundation desires “to get involved early enough in people’s careers that [it] can make a big difference in their work and allow them to realize their fullest potential.”